Tigerryttaren/M7002E-Computer-Graphics/src/assignment4/README.md

 ### "Features"
 #### Boundary-Penetrating Rod-Like Objects
-When an object is thrown upwards, it might penetrate the floor when falling down.
+When an object is thrown upwards, there is a slight chance it might penetrate the floor when falling down.

 #### Vision-Distorting Mouse-Wheel Zoom Effect
 By default, the FlyCam has the mouse wheel zoom enabled, which will distort the view if fiddled with.
 This was not as straight forward as deleting the key mapping for those operation, and no simple and efficient solution was found.